Kit-Data-Science-Telecom-2020-2021/Julien-Muller/README.md

 # Julien-Muller
-MS IA | MDI721 | Codes for the exercises of session 1
+MS IA | MDI721 | Codes for the exercises